Joint Task Force-Southern Border Transfer of Authority Ceremony

 |0

-This work, Joint Task Force-Southern Border Transfer of Authority Ceremony, by SPC Janean Carr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Task Force-Southern Border Transfer of Authority Ceremony [Image 7 of 7], by SPC Janean Carr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.